 No matter where your employees are, they can work as long as they have a reliable internet connection.

-With cloud storage and computing, employees can better collaborate on projects – simultaneously work on shared apps and documents; follow instructions from supervisors; and receive important updates in real-time – even if they’re on their pajamas!
+With cloud storage and computing, employees can better collaborate on projects – simultaneously work on shared apps and documents; follow instructions from supervisors; receive important updates in real-time – even if they’re in their pajamas!

-In a recent survey carried out by Frost & Sullivan, they discovered that companies which invested in cloud storage and collaboration technologies enjoyed a 400% ROI.
+In a recent survey carried out by Frost & Sullivan, they discovered that companies that invested in cloud storage and collaboration technologies enjoyed a 400% ROI.

 Matter of fact, a study showed that 42% of working adults are willing to take a 6% pay cut if they can telecommute or work from home.